 Deciding when to say goodbye to a beloved family member is the most difficult part of the pet parenting experience and our team is here to help you through that process in a comfortable, compassionate, and non-judgmental way.
 We provide both in-home palliative care and in-home euthanasia for our member pets.
 However, we do not provide these services for non-member pets at this time.

 Our personalized vet services are provided by the team of licensed and experienced veterinarians at the Mobile Veterinary Services of Ottawa, and other well-trained pet care professionals.

 Treatwell vets have also gone a step further in their training.
 All our vets are Fear Free certified practitioners.

 Fear Free veterinary care requires pet care professionals to be highly aware of a pet’s fear, anxiety, and stress, and use a combination of techniques to reduce these feelings whenever possible during pet care procedures.

 Fear Free certification is issued by the Fear Free Organization, which is dedicated to inspiring and educating pet care professionals to develop the techniques needed to look after a pet’s physical and emotional well-being.

-Treatwell currently serves the core communities of Ottawa through the Mobile Veterinary Services of Ottawa.
+Treatwell currently serves all of the core communities of Ottawa within the NCC Greenbelt through the Mobile Veterinary Services of Ottawa.